 Is the title consistent with national policy, is it informative and is it fit for purpose?

-4.8.
-Transfer and Progression

-Has the Programme Development Team identified realistic transfer and progression opportunities/possibilities that learners may avail of following achievement of this award?

-The panel notes that the College has developed a number of Special Purpose Awards in the non-profit sector and that these programmes may be used, subject to the sectoral conventions on assessment, as access or transfer options should the learner wish to do so.
+Yes√ No The panel recommends that entrepreneurship is removed from the title 4.8.
+Transfer and Progression Has the Programme Development Team identified realistic transfer and progression opportunities/possibilities that learners may avail of following achievement of this award?
+Yes√ No The panel notes that the College has developed a number of Special Purpose Awards in the non-profit sector and that these programmes may be used, subject to the sectoral conventions on assessment, as access or transfer options should the learner wish to do so.